somso2e/smuthi/docs/auto_param.rst

 For more details, see the API documentation on the :mod:`smuthi.utility.automatic_parameter_selection` module.

-.. todo:: link to example
+See also the example on :ref:`AutoParamExampleAnchor`.

 Simulations involving many particles
 ------------------------------------